 What’s more, green beans can play an important part in helping a hungry dog maintain an ideal weight.
 Can dogs eat raw green beans?
 Yes, they can, so, if you want to give your dog a tasty treat that’s also good for their health, read on.

-Green beans boast an impressive nutritional profile.
-Not only do they provide excellent levels of Vitamins K and C, but they are full of essential minerals such as manganese, folate and copper.
+Green beans are safe for dogs and boast an impressive nutritional profile.
+Not only do they provide excellent levels of Vitamins K and C, but they are full of essential minerals such as manganese, folate, and copper.

-But the green beans secret weapon is the amount of fibre they contain.
-Fibre is essential for digestive well-being and has also been linked to heart health, lower levels of cholesterol and stabilising blood sugar levels.
+But the green beans’ secret weapon is the amount of fiber they contain.
+Fiber is essential for digestive well-being and has also been linked to heart health, lower cholesterol levels, and stabilizing blood sugar levels.